Kyza/discord-embed-api/README.md

  - What embed ID that data was saved to.
  - Your IP address.

-I am not responsable the releasing of any personal information within logged data.
+I am not responsable for the releasing of any personal information within logged data.

 # Why is this data logged?